Unlock your healthiest body yet with the Body Program. Learn more

 What is Rybelsus?

-Rybelsus is an oral form of semaglutide that comes in tablets of 3 mg, 7 mg, and 14 mg.
-You usually take Rybelsus once a day in the morning, at least 30 minutes before you eat or drink anything (FDA-a, 2019).
+Rybelsus is an oral form of the drug, semaglutide that comes in tablets of 3 mg, 7 mg, and 14 mg.
+You usually take Rybelsus once a day in the morning, at least 30 minutes before you eat or drink anything.

 What is Ozempic?

 Ozempic (see Important Safety Information) is an injectable form of semaglutide.
 You usually take an Ozempic injection in your belly or thigh once a week.
-You can inject the Ozempic dose yourself or ask someone you know to inject it for you (FDA, 2017).
+You can inject the Ozempic dose yourself or ask someone you know to inject it for you.

-Ozempic and Rybelsus are approved by the U.S. Food and Drug Administration (FDA) to treat Type 2 diabetes.
+Ozempic and Rybelsus are both approved by the U.S. Food and Drug Administration (FDA) to treat type 2 diabetes.
+They can also be prescribed off-label to help treat obesity and overweight when combined with diet and exercise

 Rybelsus uses

-Rybelsus is FDA-approved for people who have Type 2 diabetes.
-It lowers blood sugar (glucose) along with a nutritious diet and exercise.
-During clinical trials, researchers found that people with Type 2 diabetes who took Rybelsus reduced their blood sugar test (Hemoglobin A1C level) significantly more than those who took a placebo (Anderson, 2020; Davies, 2017).
+Rybelsus is FDA-approved for people who have type 2 diabetes.
+Along with a healthy diet and exercise, it lowers blood sugar.
+During clinical trials, researchers found that people with type 2 diabetes who took Rybelsus reduced their blood sugar test (Hemoglobin A1C level) significantly more than those who took a placebo

 Ozempic uses

-Ozempic is also FDA-approved for people with Type 2 diabetes.
-Your healthcare provider may prescribe Ozempic for (FDA-b, 2019):
+Ozempic is also FDA-approved for people with type 2 diabetes.
+Your healthcare provider may prescribe Ozempic for:

-• Lowering your blood sugar: In clinical trials, people with Type 2 diabetes who used Ozempic alone or in combination with other diabetes treatments lowered their blood sugar significantly more than those who took a placebo (Ahrén, 2017; Sorli, 2017).
+• Lowering your blood sugar: In clinical trials, people with type 2 diabetes who used Ozempic alone or in combination with other diabetes treatments lowered their blood sugar significantly more than those who took a placebo.

-• Protecting your heart: People with Type 2 diabetes have a higher risk of heart disease and strokes (cardiovascular diseases).
-Researchers found that people with Type 2 diabetes who use Ozempic had a 25% lower risk of cardiovascular disease than those who took a placebo (Marso, 2016).
+• Protecting your heart: People with type 2 diabetes have a higher risk of heart disease and strokes (cardiovascular diseases).
+Researchers found that people with type 2 diabetes who use Ozempic had a lower risk of cardiovascular disease than those who took a placebo.

 Side effects of Rybelsus and Ozempic

-Since Rybelsus and Ozempic affect your digestive tract, many of their side effects are related to your stomach and intestines and include nausea and upset stomach, vomiting, decreased appetite, and constipation or diarrhea (FDA, 2017; FDA, 2019-a; FDA, 2019-b).
+Since Rybelsus and Ozempic affect your digestive tract, many of their side effects are related to your stomach and intestines and include nausea and upset stomach, vomiting, decreased appetite, and constipation or diarrhea.

 • Allergic reactions: Rybelsus and Ozempic can cause an allergic reaction in some people.
 Signs of a medication allergy include chest tightness, difficulty breathing, rashes or hives, and flushing.

-• Inflammation of your pancreas (pancreatitis): Pancreatitis is an uncommon but potentially severe side effect of GLP-1 RAs.
+• Inflammation of your pancreas (pancreatitis): Pancreatitis is an uncommon but potentially severe side effect of GLP-1s.
 Signs of pancreatitis include severe abdominal pain, uncontrollable vomiting, and pain in your back.

 • Thyroid cancer: People who take Rybelsus and Ozempic may have a higher risk of a thyroid tumor called medullary thyroid carcinoma.
 Currently, this side effect was only seen in animal studies, so it’s not clear if the same risk happens in people.

 • Low blood sugar (hypoglycemia): Your blood sugar may get too low when using diabetes medications.
-It’s not too common with GLP-1 RAs, but it may happen if you combine them with other medications.
+It’s not too common with GLP-1s alone, but it may happen if you combine them with other medications.

 • Kidney problems: GLP-1 RAs may damage your kidneys, especially if you become dehydrated from vomiting.